damianhakert/damianhakert.github.io/source/jobs/chief-technology-officer/index.md

 * The CTO has a veto on all features, the [CEO will also be involved in many decisions](http://www.bhorowitz.com/why_founders_fail_the_product_ceo_paradox).
 * Ensure [software quality](https://en.wikipedia.org/wiki/Software_quality).
-* Ensure GitLab release new version every 22nd of a month.
+* Ensure GitLab releases a new version every 22nd of the month.
 * Help with a concept/prototype of new features.
 From user interface to backend logic.
 * Help with all sort of technical decisions.
 * Lead software development by example.